 Today I was reminded of exactly how judgmental people can be and why we shouldn’t judge parents.
-That’s a good thing because every once in a while you need to walk in someone else’s shoes.
+That’s a good thing, because every now and then you need to put yourself in someone else’s shoes.

-I guess I was just optimistic of my chances since I’d just spent an hour and had pictured in my mind the lovely walk followed by the fresh bread combined with the fact I’d exercised the dog all before 8.30 am!
+I guess I was just optimistic about my chances because I’d just spent an hour and had pictured in my mind the lovely walk followed by the fresh bread, all before 8.30 a.m.

-Guilty as I was of making assumptions and feeling way too pleased with myself, I found myself in front of the bread shop amongst a deck full of sun worshipping coffee drinkers with a dachshund that I found upon arrival, had to remain outside.
+Guilty of making assumptions and feeling far too pleased with myself, I found myself in front of the bread shop amongst a deck full of sun worshipping coffee drinkers, accompanied by my dachshund that I had found upon arrival and had to remain outside.

-Hmm dilemma, which I finally solved by spotting a friend/acquaintance who even though she quite obviously hated dogs offered to ‘hold’ his lead anyway.
-Well Diggy the dachshund acted like a hooligan barking with the intensity of a foghorn, over the longest two minute period of my life, effectively drying up most of the conversation around him.
-Once I reappeared obviously flustered she added to my distress by suggesting that she had thought I was good at behaviour.
+Hmm, dilemma, which I finally solved by spotting a friend or acquaintance who, even though she quite obviously hated dogs, offered to “hold” his lead anyway.
+Well, Digby the dachshund acted like a hooligan, barking with the intensity of a foghorn over the longest two-minute period of my life, effectively drying up most of the conversation around him.
+Once I reappeared, obviously flustered, she added to my distress by suggesting that she had thought I was good at teaching behaviour.
 Well, that stung.

 Why we shouldn’t judge parents: Because we’re human!

-The bottom line is I was embarrassed.
-I’d let my need for bread after a long walk, outweigh other’s needs for a quiet conversation.
-I might have hoped that the thought had just remained inside her head as I’d quite obviously learned my lesson but it didn’t and suddenly I felt exactly the same as if my toddler thrown a meltdown in the aisle, embarrassed and defensive.
+The bottom line is that I was embarrassed.
+I’d let my need for bread after a long walk outweigh other people’s needs for a quiet conversation.
+I might have hoped that the thought had just remained inside her head, as I’d quite obviously learned my lesson, but it didn’t, and suddenly I felt exactly the same as if my toddler had thrown a meltdown in the aisle: embarrassed and defensive.

 So why am I sharing this sad morning’s humiliation?

-Well because, people are judgemental.
-You can hope that many would keep their opinions to themselves and give people a little leeway but they don’t.
-That’s because my action shattered their peace and they felt within their right to tell me.
+Well, because people are judgmental.
+You can hope that many would keep their opinions to themselves and give people a little leeway, but they don’t.
+That’s because my action shattered their peace, and they felt it was within their rights to tell me.